 Another TDI program was undertaken during the 2017-18 academic year.
 In total, 367 faculty received salary increases up to \$12,000.
 Women faculty or faculty of color (Asian and URG) received 48% of the total funds in 2017-18; with women faculty and faculty of color comprising roughly 46% of the total faculty population who were eligible for the program.
 Due to changes in the way in which the UC Office of the President mandated cost-of-living increases, it was no longer financially feasible to continue TDI programs after this one.
-A new TDI (TOP) program was undertaken in AY2021-22, however, and the impact of its implementation will effect next year's salary study.
+A new TDI (TOP) program was undertaken in AY2021-22 and AY2022-23 and the impact of its implementation is reflected in the current study.